Bird flu confirmed in Delhi, all 8 samples sent to Bhopal lab tested positive: Officials | Headlines

 Hauz Khas Park in south Delhi has a huge water body and attracts a large crowd every day.
 However, no death of birds has been reported there.

 The poultry market in Ghazipur has also been shut down temporarily.
-PTI GVS SNE
+PTI GVS SNESNE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)